waggle-sensor/waggle_image/build_image_docs/step1_create_expanded_hk_image.md

 ### Process:

-Here, the process of building a Hardkernel Odroid Image has been described.
-The steps listed here are only needed, if any image after all the pre-processing has not been provided.
-This section can be thought of any auxillary section which can be skipped in future once the Waggle team decide to provide pre-configured images with all the modifications.

-To perform the various steps listed below, download an odroid image from Hardkernel.
-The image provided on the hardkernel server is a raw image with the rootfs set to 1.5GB ext partition.
-For building the beehive-node, the partition size has to be expanded in order to install the required packages.
-The following steps describe the required steps for expanding the size of the partition.
-In order to follow the steps described below, the user needs administrator access to the computer as few steps require `sudo`.
+The raw Ubuntu minimal image available from [hardkernel] (https://odroid.in/ubuntu_16.04lts/) is a raw disk image with the rootfs set to about 1.5GB ext partition.
+This image when used as the starting point for waggle-base image building will fail as the process will run out of space in the raw image for installing packages.
+It is hence required that the root partition of the raw image be extended to 2.1 GB (at the time of this writing, may be further more as we add more packages).
+The process for it under Linux is described using an example XU4 image here-

 #### 0. Fetch Hardkernel Odroid Image: